-Refer to details: RD1045 Temporary Slope Drain, located on the ODOT web page on the Engineering Standards page in the Roadway Section.
+• Refer to details: RD1045 Temporary Slope Drain, located on the ODOT web page on the Engineering Standards page in the Roadway Section.

-Figure 3-15 Plastic sheeting used as Temporary Slope Drains
+Slope Drain, located on the ODOT Figure 3-15 Plastic sheeting used as Temporary web page on the Engineering Slope Drains

-- On any slope where a large amount of flow must be collected and conveyed to avoid erosion. - Areas where clean water should be kept separate from sediment-laden water If a permanent measure is needed, it should be designed as part of the roadway drainage facilities.
+- On any slope where a large amount of flow must be collected and conveyed to avoid erosion. - Areas where clean water should be kept separate from sediment-laden water.
+If a permanent measure is needed, it should be designed as part of the roadway drainage facilities.